 - After the paint has dried, use the black sharpie to add details to the insects.

 - Cut the blades of grass.
+What a great scissor activity!
 For kiddos that have not yet mastered using scissors, complete cutting using self-opening scissors and give as much hand over hand assistance as needed.

 - Refold the paper in half so that the bugs hide behind the grass.